Florida

 Student Funding

-Qualifying expenses for education savings accounts include private school tuition and fees; transportation in certain instances; physical and digital instructional materials; tuition and fees for college; private tutoring; virtual education with Florida Virtual School or another approved provider; fees for nationally norm-referenced tests, AP exams, and industry certifications; unbundled courses and services at a public district school; and fees associated with a choice navigator.
+Qualifying expenses for education savings accounts include: private school tuition and fees; curriculum; physical and digital instructional materials; tuition and fees for college; private tutoring; virtual education with Florida Virtual School or another approved provider; fees for nationally norm-referenced testing, AP exams and industry certifications; unbundled courses and services at a public district school; and fees associated with a choice navigator.

 Student Eligibility